jdhunterae/liftoff-assignments/P2-Project_Outline/README.md

 ## Features

-> List 3-5 features that you will implement in your project.
-Each feature should have a name and a 1-2 sentence description.
-Here are a few examples for a blog application:
->
-> * **User login**: Users will be able to create accounts and log in to the application.
+* **User login**: Users will be able to create accounts and log in to the application.
 Each user will have a profile page.
-> * **Search**: Users will be able to search for blog posts containing given text.
+* **Search**: Users will be able to search for travel posts containing given text or by location or user.
-> * **Create Post**: Users will be able to create new blog posts when logged in.
+* **Create Post**: Users will be able to create new travel posts when logged in.
 New posts will appear in the user’s profile.

 ## Technologies